Priority deadline for Fall is April 1. Priority deadline for Spring is November 1.

 The maximum number of hours a student may attempt is limited to 150% of the published length of the program.
 For example, a certificate program that requires 30 hours would have a maximum time frame of 45 credit hours.

 A student who completely withdraws from a semester while on student aid or receives grades of F's, W's, and/or I's in all coursework in a given semester will immediately be placed on financial aid suspension and is no longer eligible to receive any student aid.
 This includes all summer coursework.
-This type of suspension does not go away and can only be removed with an appeal for rare, extenuating circumstances.
+This type of suspension can only be removed from the next semester of enrollment with an appeal for rare, extenuating circumstances.
 Note: All outstanding charges must be paid before an appeal can be considered.

 Failure to Meet the Standards of Academic Progress - GPA and Percent Completion